 I recently had to report for jury duty, and afterwards, my mother wanted me to fill her in on all the details.
 "Did the people there know that they were in the presence of a published author?" she asked me lightheartedly.
 When I told my mom that I didn't let anyone know that I was a writer that day, she was somewhat disappointed.
 I explained to her how some folks treat me differently, once they find out what I do.
 I can still recall when I gave a neighbor of mine one of my books, at the Lord's leading.
 She was visibly stunned, and she declared, "I can hardly write my name, let alone a book!"
 And she has treated me differently ever since.

-Prayer: Lord, forgive me for the times I've tried to measure up to the world's standards.
-Change my heart and my focus, so that from now on, I'll concentrate on pleasing You, and becoming all You've called me to be.
+Prayer: Lord, forgive me for the times I have tried to measure up to the world's standards.
+Change my heart and my focus, so that from now on, I will concentrate on pleasing You, and becoming all You have called me to be.
+I ask that You not only guard me from pride, but from feeling inferior and insecure, too.
 Thank You that as I pursue Your plans for my life with passion, I will reap the untold blessings and rewards You have in store for me!

 |Tamela Mann Receives Two 2018 Billboard Music Awards Nominations|